-The importer intends to purchase a computer aided device (CAD) that will communicate color specifications from U.S.-based buyers to overseas manufacturers that produce the wearing apparel.
-Pursuant to '402(h)(1)(A)(iv) of the TAA, "design work" involved in determining the color combinations and patters of the garment by the CAD system does not constitute an assist, since it is undertaken within the U.S. by the U.S. buyer.
+The importer intends to purchase a computer aided device (CAD) that will communicate color specifications from U.S.-based buyers to the overseas manufacturers that produce the wearing apparel.
+Pursuant to section 402(h)(1)(A)(iv) of the TAA, "design work" involved in determining the color combinations and patters of the garment by the CAD system does not constitute an assist, since it is undertaken within the United States by the U.S. buyer.
 The input of information and creation of the CAD-generated prints in Hong Kong is neither artwork nor design work that is necessary for the production of the imported merchandise.
 There is no discretion in creating or arranging the color schemes and the activity is clerical in nature.
 The CAD-generated prints are not assists within the meaning of section 402(b)(1)(A)(iv).
-546720 dated July 21, 1999.

-The importer provides its buying agent a computer disk containing U.S.-produced artwork, including packaging graphics such as UPC bar codes.
+The importer provides its buying agent with a computer disk containing U.S.-produced artwork, including packaging graphics such as UPC bar codes.
 The buying agent gives the disk to the product manufacturer, who then provides the disk to their printing vendor for production of the packaging.
-The manufacturer pays the printing vendor directly for its work, and the cost of the printing is included in the price the importer pays the manufacturer for the product.
-The laser scanner/verifiers constitute assists as defined in section 402(h)(1)(A)(ii) of the TAA, in that they will be used in the production of the price actually paid or payable for the imported merchandise.
+The manufacturer pays the printing vendor directly for its work and the cost of the printing is included in the price that the importer pays the manufacturer for the product.
+The laser scanner/verifiers constitute assists as defined in section 402(h)(1)(A)(ii) of the TAA, in that they will be used in the production of the imported merchandise.
+The costs of the laser scanner/verifiers are additions to the price actually paid or payable for the imported merchandise.
 Thus, the laser scanner/verifiers constitute assists as set forth in section 402(h)(1)(A) of the TAA.
-547451 dated Oct.
-22, 1999.

-Under the terms of a license agreement the importer agreed to pay the licensor a guarterly payment of the royalty equal to four percent of the net sales of the trademark products in the U.S. and Canada.
-The licensor is involved in the production of the imported merchandise to the degree that it provides general styling information and conceptual designs, in the form of sketches and paper patterns to the importer which is used by both the importer/buyer and the seller.
-The various intercompany design activities undertaken pursuant to the license agreement were used in designing the apparel for the ready-to-wear collection which the importer ultimately purchased from the seller.
-Accordingly, in the circumstances of this related party transaction, and based on the information submitted, we find that the technical information used in the production of the imported merchandise constitutes an assist under section 402(b)(1)(B)of the TAA.
+Under the terms of a license agreement the importer agreed to pay the licensor a quarterly payment of the royalty equal to four percent of the net sales of the trademark products in the United States and Canada.
+The licensor is involved in the production of the imported merchandise to the degree that it provides general styling information and conceptual designs, in the form of sketches and paper patterns to the importer, both of which are used by the importer/buyer and the seller.
+The various inter-company design activities undertaken pursuant to the license agreement were used in designing the apparel for the ready-to-wear collection that the importer ultimately purchased from the seller.
+Accordingly, in the circumstances of this related party transaction, and based on the information submitted, we find that the technical information used in the production of the imported merchandise constitutes an assist under section 402(b)(1)(B) of the TAA.
 The royalty payments are included in transaction value as either part of the price actually paid or payable, or as an addition thereto under section 402(b)(1)(D) of the TAA.
 In addition, the technical information supplied by the licensor to the importer constitutes an assist within the meaning of section 402(h)(1)(A)(iv).
-546782 dated Dec.
-2, 1999.